peterhost/growlrender-maya-mentalray/README.md

 2. copy the *shell_version_* directory to someplace within your $PATH

 3. launch growlrender from the command line `growlrender --all`.
-It will run in the background from now on, and *automatically* detect when a *Mental Ray* render is launched
+It will run in the background from now on, and *automatically* detect when a *Mental Ray* batch render is launched

 4. choose Mental Ray as your rendering engine in Maya